-- 1.1 Encourage and support accreditation of departmental programs - 1.1.1 ACCE re-accreditation 2016 - February 2017: Successfully completed; continue to follow through on updates and interim reports - 1.1.2 PMI re-accreditation 2019 - 1.1.3 ABET accreditation for MET in 2019 (begin preparation in 2016) ABET accreditation preparation has begun drafts of program educational objectives, student outcomes, and performance indicators have been generated as of December 2015 - 1.1.4 Explore possibility of CIDA accreditation and decide by May 2016 - 1.2 Maintain up-to-date and relevant laboratories, equipment, and software
+- 1.1 Encourage and support accreditation of departmental programs - 1.1.1 ACCE re-accreditation 2016 - February 2017: Successfully completed; continue to follow through on updates and interim reports - August 2019 Collect alumni and employer survey data needed for ACCE during 2019-2020 - August 2020 Collected data and used in the preparation of this report. - 1.1.2 PMI re-accreditation 2019 - 1.1.3 ABET accreditation for MET in 2019 (begin preparation in 2016) ABET accreditation preparation has begun drafts of program educational objectives, student outcomes, and performance indicators have been generated as of December 2015

-- 1.2.1 Conveyor, surveying equipment repair, 2nd plan box, etc. - August 2016: Conveyor, plan box purchased and surveying equipment repaired as of summer 2015; Conveyor installed as of December 2015 - August 2017: MEP lab updates in progress; HVAC ductwork and equipment donated. - August 2018: MEP lab growth continues (Nelson successful with equipment grant); competition computers obtained; space swap with CNAS in progress and scheduled for completion in Summer 2019 - 1.2.2 Robotics purchase, etc. 2016 - 1.2.3 Develop a coordinated plan for lab and equipment use (Joswick and committee, December 11, 2015) (committee formed August 2015) - 1.3 Maintain a faculty that is current on the latest and most relevant teaching topics and methods - 1.3.1 Target 1 faculty presentation on technical or academic developments each semester starting fall 2015 (Callahan) Continue to spring 2016 - August 2016: completed Mehany; Continue to Spring 2017 - August 2017: completed Bezhadan graduate student; continue to Spring 2018 - August 2018: completed Sauer & Nelson presented use of laser scanning in class - 1.4 Develop a more diverse department - 1.4.1 Encourage student diversity by participating in at least one targeted event or activity per year - April 2016: a record 2,983 middle and high school students attended the event in Kansas City - April 2017: Participated in 1st Annual Build My Future event in Springfield targeting high potential regional students - August 2018: Participated in 2nd Annual Build My Future event in Springfield targeting high potential regional students; more than 1200 students present
+- 1.1.4 Explore possibility of CIDA accreditation and decide by May 2016 - 1.2 Maintain up-to-date and relevant laboratories, equipment, and software - 1.2.1 Conveyor, surveying equipment repair, 2nd plan box, etc. - August 2016: Conveyor, plan box purchased and surveying equipment repaired as of summer 2015; Conveyor installed as of December 2015 - August 2017: MEP lab updates in progress; HVAC ductwork and equipment donated. - August 2018: MEP lab growth continues (Nelson successful with equipment grant); competition computers obtained; space swap with CNAS in progress and scheduled for completion in Summer 2019 - August 2019: Space swap was completed.
+Equipment grant for Spyder crane was successful.
+Delivery of equipment should be during AY 2019-2020 - August 2020: Spyder crane was delivered but was unable to be fully implemented in any courses because of COVID delays. - 1.2.2 Robotics purchase, etc. 2016 - 1.2.3 Develop a coordinated plan for lab and equipment use (Joswick and committee, December 11, 2015) (committee formed August 2015) - 1.3 Maintain a faculty that is current on the latest and most relevant teaching topics and methods - 1.3.1 Target 1 faculty presentation on technical or academic developments each semester starting fall 2015 (Callahan) Continue to spring 2016 - August 2016: completed Mehany; Continue to Spring 2017 - August 2017: completed Bezhadan graduate student; continue to Spring 2018 - August 2018: completed Sauer & Nelson presented use of laser scanning in class - August 2019: completed Perspective faculty candidates presented including Dr. Peterson on drones. - August 2020: Dr. Sauer presented current research work on Sense of Community within the CM student population.
+Follow-up work will attempt to improve the SOC score and report back on comparisons to other institutions. - 1.4 Develop a more diverse department - 1.4.1 Encourage student diversity by participating in at least one targeted event or activity per year - April 2016: a record 2,983 middle and high school students attended the event in Kansas City - April 2017: Participated in 1st Annual Build My Future event in Springfield targeting high potential regional students - August 2018: Participated in 2nd Annual Build My Future event in Springfield targeting high potential regional students; more than 1200 students present - August 2019: Participated in 3rd Annual Build My Future event in Springfield targeting high potential regional students; more than 1800 students present.
+Also, attended iBuild in KC - participants were a diverse group of high potential students; more than 1200 participated. - August 2020: Participation in both iBuild and Build My Future were cancelled for this academic year because of COVID-19.
+Anticipate return to these events ASAP.